Shekswess/tiny-think/README.md

 ## Headline Results

-The main paper result is not just that post-training helps math, but that it can also introduce a measurable **general reasoning tax**.
+The main result is not just that post-training helps math, but that it can also introduce a measurable **general reasoning tax**.

 | Checkpoint | GSM8K | BBH | IFEval | Interpretation |
 | :--- | ---: | ---: | ---: | :--- |